cycjimmy/weixin-share/README.md

 [license-image]: https://img.shields.io/npm/l/weixin-share.svg?style=flat-square

-* Easier way to call Wechat share on web page.
+* An easier way to call Wechat share on a web page.
 [Releases](https://github.com/cycdpo/weixin-share/releases)

 ## How to use